Emerald Isle, North Carolina: History

 View of an Emerald Isle neighborhood.

 From about 1 AD to colonial times, Emerald Isle was home to Native Americans.
 Later, the area was settled by a small number of whalers and fishermen.

 In the 1920s, Henry Fort, who owned the Emerald Isle beaches and land surrounding them, hoped to open a large summer tourist attraction and ocean resort.
 Fort worked with developers, but the plans never materialized.
 After his death, his daughter Anita Maulick inherited Emerald Isle.

 In 1951, seven people purchased the 12 mi stretch of island for $350,000 from Anita Maulick.
 Emerald Isle was sliced into 54 blocks of 1000 ft, each going from ocean to sound.
 The partners drew from a hat for the ownership of blocks.
 Because they wanted Emerald Isle to be family-oriented, the owners limited commercial development and mobile homes to five blocks each.

 In 1960, ferry service began, providing wider access to the Bogue Banks beaches of modern-day Emerald Isle.

 In 1971, the Cameron Langston Bridge was opened to provide access from Cedar Point to the western end of Bogue Banks and Emerald Isle.
 The bridge, spanning the Intracoastal Waterway, offers a great view of Bogue Sound and Bogue Banks.
 The opening of the bridge increased island development.

 Emerald Isle is a popular vacation spot for families and is also known for excellent fishing and a wealth of marine life.
 Its beaches are a favorite location for nesting sea turtles, which are protected by federal law.

 Geography

 Emerald Isle is located in southwestern Carteret County at the western end of Bogue Banks, a barrier island.
 To the south is the Atlantic Ocean, and to the north is Bogue Sound separating the island from mainland North Carolina.
 The town extends to the western tip of the island, ending at Bogue Inlet, while to the east the town is bordered by Indian Beach.
 NC Highway 58 runs through the town, connecting it with the mainland in Cape Carteret.

 According to the United States Census Bureau, the town has a total area of 13.1 km2, of which 12.9 km2 is land and 0.2 km2, or 1.67%, is water.

+Climate

+The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
+According to the Köppen Climate Classification system, Emerald Isle has a humid subtropical climate, abbreviated "Cfa" on climate maps.
+It has a USDA hardiness zone of 8b.